Persian Words Every American Is Using Casually

 Pyjamas or Pajamas

-You may invite your friends for a PJs party this weekend not knowing the abbreviated word is rooted in Farsi.
+You may invite your friends for a PJs party this weekend, not knowing the abbreviated word is rooted in Farsi.
 Yes, Pyjamas—the symbols of comfort—were used by Iranian people before Indians introduced them to the world.
-In fact, the root word in Farsi ‘pa-ja-meh’ /pɑːɪ- dʒ ɑːməh/ is a combination of two terms ‘pa’ /pɑːɪ/ meaning leg, and ‘ja-meh’ / dʒ ɑːməh/ an equivalent for clothes.
+The root word in Farsi ‘pa-ja-meh’ /pɑːɪ- dʒ ɑːməh/ is a combination of two terms ‘pa’ /pɑːɪ/ meaning leg, and ‘ja-meh’ / dʒ ɑːməh/ an equivalent for clothes.

 So, Pyjamas were pieces of clothes for our legs—though the usage has changed a bit recently.

 Did you know that Persians created paradise?
-Well, technically God built it to host his most valuable people in the afterlife.
-But the term “paradeaza” /pɑɹɑ'-dæ'əzɑː/ was first used in Median language—which is a sort of old Iranian dialect. “para” /pɑɹɑ'/ refers to huge gardens, and the term “deaza” /dæ'əzɑː/ signifies ‘walls.’
-So, the initial meaning of paradise was a huge garden covered with walls.’
+Well, technically, God built it to host his most valuable people in the afterlife.
+But the term “paradeaza” /pɑɹɑ'-dæ'əzɑː/ was first used in Median language—which is a sort of old Iranian dialect. “para” /pɑɹɑ'/ refers to vast gardens, and the term “deaza” /dæ'əzɑː/ signifies ‘walls.’
+So, the original meaning of paradise was a huge garden covered with walls.’

 However, since the conceptualization of heaven always included breathtaking sceneries related to huge gardens, the term became a proper equivalent for it.

 “Not forever does the bulbul sing in balmy shades of bowers…” says Khushwant Singh.
-But Iranians believe this bird is “hezar avaz,” meaning it has thousands of songs to sing. /həzɑːɹ-ɑːvɑːz/ was a favorite bird in Farsi literature and there are thousands of poems devoted to its sound and bodily beauty.
+But Iranians believe this bird is “hezar avaz,” meaning it has thousands of songs to sing. /həzɑːɹ-ɑːvɑːz/ was a favorite bird in Farsi literature, and there are thousands of poems devoted to its sound and physical beauty.
 Even today, this bird is called ‘bulbul’ /bɔl-bɔl/ in Iran.